SGDInstitute/apollo/content/collections/pages/mblgtacc/maker-market.md

         content:
           -
             type: text
-            text: 'The Maker Market is an exciting, new, and interactive part of the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference.'
+            text: 'The Maker Market is an exciting, new, and interactive part of the Midwest Bisexual Lesbian Gay Transgender Asexual College Conference.
+The space invites conference attendees and vendors to'
       -
-            type: text
-            text: 'The space invites conference attendees and vendors to' -
         type: orderedList
         attrs: